Keep up to date with everything IiB, sign up to our mailing list

 Thank you for signing up to our mailing list.

 The All Party Parliamentary Group on Ireland and the Irish in Britain

 Over 40 MPs and Peers are signed up to this group, which is active in raising awareness of issues affecting the Irish community in Britain at a parliamentary level.

-The Chair of the All–Party Parliamentary Group on the Irish in Britain (APPG) is Conor McGinn MP and Irish in Britain acts as the Secretariat.
+The Chair of the All–Party Parliamentary Group on the Irish in Britain (APPG) is Conor McGinn MP and Irish in Britain works closely with it.
 We monitor Parliamentary debates and reports and support the APPG on press and social media work.